 Fig 11.
-Haematoxylin and Eosin (H&E)-stained liver tissue photomicrographed at x400 magnification displays unique histological characteristics.
+Haematoxylin and Eosin (H&E)-stained liver tissue photomicrographed at x400 at 400X? magnification displays unique histological characteristics.

 The hepatocytes (H) exhibit their distinctive polygonal form, complete with vesicular nuclei (N) and clearly defined borders.
 The capillary gaps between hepatocyte plates, known as sinusoids (S), are easily discernible.
 Notably, localised inflammation inside the liver tissue is indicated by focal foci of inflammatory cell infiltration, which are denoted by a black circle.
 Furthermore, there is noticeable localised vascular congestion, shown by a star, which indicates reduced blood flow in particular areas.
 The complex vascular and biliary systems of the liver are reflected in the photomicrograph, which also shows the typical architecture of the bile duct (BD) and the central vein (CV).
 These findings offer important new information on the liver morphology and potential pathological alterations being studied.
+Stat is missing for histology

 DISCUSSION

 This study revealed a significant increase in hepatic injury marker enzymes, namely aspartate aminotransferase (AST), alanine aminotransferase (ALT), and alkaline phosphatase (ALP), following exposure to dichlorvos (DDVP).
 This elevation indicates acute liver damage, suggesting that the toxic effects of DDVP accumulation in hepatic tissue provoke cellular destruction and increase hepatocyte membrane permeability.
-These findings align with earlier reports by Hozayen et al. [27], which attributed such enzymatic increases to the hepatotoxic activity of DDVP.
+These findings align with earlier reports by reference style [27], which attributed such enzymatic increases to the hepatotoxic activity of DDVP.
 Similarly, Saka et al. [10] demonstrated the hepatic injury potential of DDVP.

 Conversely, in the DDVP group co-administered with curcumin, a marked reduction in AST, ALT, and ALP levels was observed.
 This suggests that curcumin exerts a hepatoprotective effect, likely through its anti-inflammatory properties that suppress the production of pro-inflammatory cytokines.
 This observation corroborates findings by [28], who reported the ability of curcumin to modulate liver enzyme levels and attenuate inflammatory responses.
-Furthermore, these results support the findings of Liu et al. [29], which highlighted curcumin's mechanism of action through scavenging reactive oxygen species (ROS), inhibiting their generation, and enhancing endogenous antioxidant defenses.
+Furthermore, these results support the findings of refrence style [29], which highlighted curcumin's mechanism of action through scavenging reactive oxygen species (ROS), inhibiting their generation, and enhancing endogenous antioxidant defenses.

 The study also provided evidence of oxidative damage resulting from dichlorvos exposure.
 This was reflected in elevated levels of malondialdehyde (MDA) and C-reactive protein (CRP), accompanied by a reduction in antioxidant enzyme activities, including superoxide dismutase (SOD) and catalase (CAT), as well as decreased glutathione (GSH) levels in hepatic tissue.
 These findings suggest that dichlorvos induces oxidative stress by increasing ROS, disrupting the balance between oxidative agents and the antioxidant defense system.
 Sule et al. [30] similarly demonstrated that DDVP exposure elevates oxidative stress markers, while [10] reported lipid peroxidation and hepatic oxidative injury induced by dichlorvos.